jasoncc2020/yongjiguan-academic-homepage/content/en/post/Post8/index.md

 ---
 title: 'Recent research work'
 subtitle: ''
-summary:  Recently, I completed a review on Chinese medicine and neuroscience with chaojie from Heilongjiang University of Traditional Chinese Medicine and professors from Shanghai University of Traditional Chinese Medicine.
+summary:  Recently, I as a corresponding author completing a review on Chinese medicine and neuroscience with chaojie from Heilongjiang University of Traditional Chinese Medicine and professors from Shanghai University of Traditional Chinese Medicine.
 I submitted it to a special issue of front.
 Neurosci.
 Successful completion of this job!
 authors:
 - yongji
 tags: